pradeep3sep/interviewquestion/README dsa.md

 > ### Permutations of a String ( [Youtube video](https://youtu.be/mEBEw_xScsE?si=ExivZgmnO9MfF2J-&t=884) )

-To generate **all permutations** of a given string, we can use a **recursive approach**.
-The idea is to swap each character with every other character in the string and recursively generate the permutations for the rest of the string.

 ### Key Concepts:
 1. For each character in the string, place it in the first position and then recursively permute the rest of the characters.
 2. This is done by swapping the current character with every character after it, including itself.